 Welcome to Family and Child Health.
-We look forward to meeting you on our first day of class.
+We look forward to meeting you on your first scheduled day on Campus.

 Please be aware that hospital clinical groups and assignments are subject to change until agencies finalize their schedules.

-Please review and complete the Updated Pediatric Dimensional Analysis Module #4 and Pediatric Math Quizzes #1 & #2 located on NURS4211 Canvas prior to your first scheduled clinical day on Campus (Medication Lab).
+Please review and complete the Pediatric Dimensional Analysis Module #4 and Pediatric Math Quizzes #1 & #2 located on NURS4211 Canvas prior to your first scheduled clinical day on Campus (Medication Lab).

-Please be aware that although your Medication Lab, Pre-Simulation, ATI-Real Life RN, and Hospital Days are on your assigned clinical days, Pediatric Simulations are scheduled on Mondays and Wednesdays depending on your Adult I & II schedules.
+Please be aware that although your Medication Lab, Pre-Simulation, and Hospital Days are on your assigned clinical days, Pediatric Simulations are scheduled on Mondays and Wednesdays depending on your Adult I & II schedules.
 This schedule will be explained to you on Clinical Orientation Day.

 FACULTY CONTACT INFORMATION

 This course provides opportunity for clinical application of holistic care of children and families with emphasis on health promotion, disease management, and injury prevention through therapeutic nursing assessment and intervention across environments.

 Co Requisite: NURS 4210 Child and Family Health: Theoretical Foundations

 At the completion of the baccalaureate program the student will demonstrate the following:

 - Incorporate knowledge, skills, and attitudes from the liberal arts and sciences in professional nursing education and practice.